 Rapid Response Research (R3) awards

 The R3 is a collaborative effort between NASA EPSCoR and the NASA Mission Directorate programs/offices.
 The goals of R3 are to provide a streamlined method to address research issues important to NASA, and to enable NASA EPSCoR researchers to work with NASA to solve research issues impacting the Agency’s programs/missions.
 New solicitations are issued each year.
-Funding is up to $100,000 for one year.
+Funding is up to $125,000 for one year.
 No cost share is required.
-Montana is allowed to put forward six proposals for each cycle.
+Each institution is allowed to put forward three proposals for each cycle.

 Research Group Awards